-Our mission at the School of Nursing is to promote health and improve the quality of life of the people of New Mexico through nursing education, research, practice and public service, recognizing the state’s multicultural heritage and dynamic border environment.
+To promote health and improve the quality of life of the people of New Mexico through nursing education, research, practice and public service, recognizing the state’s multicultural heritage and dynamic border environment.

-Welcome to the School of Nursing at New Mexico State University
+The School of Nursing at New Mexico State University

 Our dynamic undergraduate and graduate programs provide a wide variety of options for the beginning and advanced nursing student.
-Over the past 5 years, our programs have expanded and changed to offer more degree plans in both the undergraduate and graduate levels as well as the delivery of many of our courses now fully online.
+Over the past 10 years, our programs have expanded and changed to offer more degree plans in both the undergraduate and graduate levels as well as the delivery of many of our courses now fully online.